Reach for the Stars Celebration

 Extracurricular activities can be key in helping your child learn important life skills while having fun doing an activity he or she enjoys.

-The time after school can be a tough time of the day for kids and teens with ASD.
+The time after school can be a tough time of the day for autistic kids and teens.
 Whether getting homework done, being productively engaged instead of self-stimming, or just blowing off steam and releasing excess energy, extracurricular activities can be key in helping your child learn important life skills while having fun doing an activity he or she enjoys.

 The views expressed in this publication are those of the authors, and may not reflect the official position of Milestones Autism Resources.
 The publication is designed to provide guidance concerning the subject matter covered.
 It is published with the understanding that Milestones Autism Resources is not engaged in the rendering of legal, medical, or professional services.
 If legal, medical, or other expert advice or assistance is required, the services of a competent professional should be sought.